Are you ready to continue our study of Psalm 1? Let’s take a second to read some of the verses:

 Sorry for such a negative picture, but this is exactly what God wants us to do, in a positive way, in response to the Word of God.

 A wise father once told his children, “No Bible, no breakfast.”
 My godly grandparents took time out of EVERY mid-morning to gather in the living room for Bible reading and prayer.
-Many Christian schools take time after lunch to read aloud from the Bible.
+Many homeschooling families take time after lunch to read aloud from the Bible, maybe from the book of Proverbs.
 Christians in past centuries took time to read from the family Bible after supper, before the dinner dishes were cleared.
-And many Christian couples seal a day by reading and praying together before they turn off the lights at night.
+And many Godly couples seal a day by reading and praying together before they turn off the lights at night.

 HOW ABOUT YOU?